From the archives: Updated September 20, 2019

 - 51.5 percent: Percentage of the paper consumed in the U.S. that was recovered for recycling in 2005.

-What do those numbers on the bottom of my soda bottle mean, anyway?
+What do those numbers on the bottom of soda bottles mean, anyway?
 A key to the numerical system (resin identification code) can be found via Wikipedia.
 An alternate page can be found courtesy of the University of Southern Mississippi's Department of Polymer Science.

 William McDonough and Michael Braungart, authors of Cradle To Cradle, have recast the way we look at recycling, illustrating how most of what we do is actually "downcycling," or just delaying time at which, for example, a plastic bottle will come to a halt in a landfill (cradle to grave).
 These two innovators outline a system in which things are truly re-cycled in virtually endless loops; here's more from McDonough's site.